python/mypy/docs/source/generics.rst

 return a generic ``self`` too, or return an instance of the current class.
 In the latter case, you must implement this method in all future subclasses.

-Note also that mypy cannot always verify that a the implementation of a copy or a deserialization method returns the actual type of self.
+Note also that mypy cannot always verify that the implementation of a copy or a deserialization method returns the actual type of self.
 Therefore you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type.